jenkins-vadain-exonet/vdt.simpleaptrepo/README.rst

 You will see what you need to do now:

     Component 'test' created in repo 'myrepo'

-    Now add some unsigned debian packages in the directory and run the 'update-repo' command
+    Now add some unsigned debian packages in the directory and run the 'update-repo' command (see the 'add packages' section below)

-    Configure your webservice to set the www-root to /www Add http://<hostname>/myrepo/test / to your sources.list
+    Configure your webservice to set the www-root to /www/ Add http://<hostname>/myrepo/test / to your sources.list

     Add the key on the host where you want to install the packages.
-    (This is only needed once per repository) wget -qO - http://<hostname>/myrepo/keyfile | sudo apt-key add -
+    (This is only needed once per repository) wget -qO - http://<hostname>/myrepo/test/keyfile | sudo apt-key add -

 Add some more if you like: